-It is recommended that schools: ☐ Ensure that drivers of transport vehicles follow all school/district health and safety policies indicated for other staff (e.g., hand hygiene, cloth face coverings). ☐ Clean and disinfect school buses or other transport vehicles regularly, see guidance for bus transit operators. ☐ Ensure cleaning and disinfecting of frequently touched surfaces on the vehicles, including surfaces in the driver cockpit commonly touched by the operator. • Ensure safe and effective use and storage by reading and following directions on the label. • Cleaning products should not be used near children, and staff should ensure that there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.
-Keep doors and windows open when cleaning the vehicle (where weather and other circumstances permit). ☐ Establish a plan for responding to students who are ill, or otherwise meet exclusion criteria, prior to boarding the vehicle. ☐ Ensure that students who become ill once at school have an alternative to group transportation for returning home. ☐ Ensure that if a driver becomes ill during the day that they follow school/district policy and not return to drive students until DPH criteria has been met. ☐ Ensure an adequate supply of hand sanitizer for use by staff and older students.
-Hand sanitizer should contain at least 60% alcohol and only used by staff and older children who can use safely.
-Hand sanitizer use by students should be supervised. • Hand sanitizer should only remain on school transportation while the vehicle is in use and under the supervision of the driver. ☐ Provide disposable disinfectant wipes so that surfaces commonly touched by the driver can be wiped down. ☐ Allow for 6 feet of distance between students that do not share the same household when feasible. ☐ Strongly encourage the use of face coverings by driver and students.
-The use of face coverings is most important when six feet of distancing cannot be maintained. • Face coverings should not be worn in some people and in some circumstances.
-See Cloth Face Coverings section. ☐ Communicate with families to consider alternative means of transportation to schools besides off/pick up to discourage large numbers of students arriving and departing at the same time.
+- □ Ensure that drivers of transport vehicles follow all school/district health and safety policies indicated for other staff (e.g., hand hygiene, masks). - □ Clean and disinfect school buses or other transport vehicles regularly, see guidance for bus transit operators. - □ Ensure cleaning and disinfecting of frequently touched surfaces on the vehicles, including surfaces in the driver cockpit commonly touched by the operator. - Ensure safe and effective use and storage by reading and following directions on the label. - Cleaning products should not be used near children, and staff should ensure that there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.
+Keep doors and windows open when cleaning the vehicle (where weather and other circumstances permit). - □ Establish a plan for responding to students who are ill, or otherwise meet exclusion criteria, prior to boarding the vehicle. - □ Ensure that students who become ill once at school have an alternative to group transportation for returning home. - □ Ensure that if a driver becomes ill during the day that they follow school/district policy and not return to drive students until DPH criteria has been met.

+□ Ensure an adequate supply of hand sanitizer for use by staff and older students.

+- Hand sanitizer should contain at least 60% alcohol and only used by staff and older children who can use safely.
+Hand sanitizer use by students should be supervised. - Hand sanitizer should only remain on school transportation while the vehicle is in use and under the supervision of the driver. - □ Provide disposable disinfectant wipes so that surfaces commonly touched by the driver can be wiped down. - □ Allow for 6 feet of distance between students that do not share the same household when feasible. - □ Communicate with families to consider alternative means of transportation to schools besides group transportation. - Plan for potential increase in students as car-riders and establish a protocol for student drop off/pick up to discourage large numbers of students arriving and departing at the same time.